 The ESVPCP follows the methodology, process, and model of the Venture Cultivation and Developing and Structuring Bankable Projects programs administered by Afribiz Group, Inc. Participants will be given the opportunities to participate instead of having to pay for them as the general public or clients do.
 These programs will be complemented with funding and support suitable for early stage ventures/projects that can assist with market studies, feasibility, pilots, and demonstration tasks and phases.
 The major steps in the ESPFPD process are as follows:

-- If your business concept is accepted, you will be invited to attend a one-intensive workshop to empower you to manage the venture development process through proof of concept.
+- If your business concept is accepted, you will be invited to attend a one-week intensive workshop to empower you to manage the venture development process through proof of concept.
 The workshops will be held at our regional offices in Morocco, Nigeria, DRC, Kenya, and South Africa.
 You will be responsible for handling your own travel and accommodations.

 - You will be expected to go back and improve upon your concept and submit a proof of concept for further consideration within two months.